-Mohamed Elkashef, a recent PhD graduate from the Department of Civil, Construction, and Environmental Engineering at Iowa State University (ISU), has been awarded the ISU Graduate College's 2018 Karas Award, an award recognizing an outstanding dissertation that provides an original and unusually significant contribution.
+Mohamed Elkashef, a recent PhD graduate from the Department of Civil, Construction, and Environmental Engineering at Iowa State University (ISU), was awarded the ISU Graduate College's 2018 Karas Award, an award recognizing an outstanding dissertation that provides an original and unusually significant contribution.
 Elkashef was also awarded an honorable mention for the Zaffarano Award, which acknowledges superior performance in publishable research.
 Mohamed is currently working as a postdoctoral researcher at the University of California, Davis.
 Elkashef shares his experience working with our writing consultants and how it helped him throughout his studies.

 “The ability to disseminate my research findings was crucial to my success.
 For many graduate students, writing up their research is a daunting task that can be more challenging than conducting the actual research.
 I had the chance to work with Sarah and Monica, CCE writing consultants, who provided me with invaluable feedback on my writing.
 They also guided me to a number of online resources available through the CCE thatproved very helpful to me.
 Working with the CCE allowed me to produce well-written manuscripts that required little editorial assistance from my faculty advisor and co-authors and progressed quickly through the publication process.
 As a graduate student, I had an excellent publication record, which earned me two Research Excellence Awards from the Graduate and Professional Student Senate and the Graduate College at ISU.
 Upon graduation, I received the Karas Award and an honorable mention on the Zaffarano Award.
-I owe this success to the many resources and facilities available to me at ISU, and the CCE was one of these great resources that majorly contributed to my success.”
+I owe this success to the many resources and facilities available to me at ISU, and the CCE was one of the greatest resources that majorly contributed to my success.”

 Reetam Das Awarded NSF Teaching Fellowship

-Reetam Das is master’s student in the Mechanical Engineering department at Iowa State University (ISU).
-Reetam was recently awarded a fellowship by the Trinect program, a program run by ISU in partnership with Des Moines Public Schools (DMPS) and funded by the National Science Foundation (NSF).
+Reetam Das is master’s student in the Mechanical Engineering department.
+Reetam was awarded a fellowship by the Trinect program, a program run by ISU in partnership with Des Moines Public Schools (DMPS) and funded by the National Science Foundation (NSF).
 The Trinect program aims to support 3rd to 5th grade elementary school teachers and student teachers to inspire K-12 students to take up a career in science, technology, engineering, and mathematics (STEM).
 As a Trinect fellow, Reetam will act as a resident engineer in a triad with a student teacher in training and a cooperating teacher to help with planning and supporting enhanced learning of math and science and to act as a role model in the field.
 In the process of applying for this fellowship, Reetam worked with Jenny, our Interdisciplinary Writing Consultant, to build his application essay.

 Reetam says: “Jenny assisted me to structure the essay in a manner that helped me convey my thoughts in a more impactful and concise manner.
 Her input helped me improve the quality of my work drastically, and that helped me immensely to secure this fellowship.
 In my opinion, the CCE is a very valuable resource available to the students of ISU and I look forward to working with the writing consultants in the future as well.”